TOUCHING HEARTS, CHANGING LIVES

 Up to 10 Volunteers // 3 hours // 2 Tuesdays a Month

 Our Food Tuesday program with Forgotten Harvest has been providing food to the community typically every other Tuesday for years.
 Located at The Matrix Center on Detroit’s Eastside (13560 E. McNichols rd.), hundreds of families and individuals form a line of cars and drive through our parking lot as volunteers place donated food in their vehicle for them.
-Up to 10 volunteers are needed to help with distribution.
+Volunteers are needed to help with distribution.

 Hosted year-round every other Wednesday, volunteers pack and deliver fresh food to families enrolled in our Prescription for Health program, including our new Healthy Senior Living Program.
 Homebound seniors are given fresh fruits, vegetables, and perishables as a healthy food “prescription”.
-Groups of 10 volunteers are needed two Wednesdays per month.
+Volunteers are needed two Wednesdays per month.

 10 to 40 Volunteers // 4 to 6 hours // Ongoing